Each year Wellesley accepts a small number of transfer students for entrance in either September or January.

 Please note: International students who are attending U.S. institutions and are seeking financial aid may only apply for fall entrance and must submit their admission application by January 15.

 Application Requirements & Deadlines

-Candidates applying for entrance in September must submit the application, fee, and all supporting credentials by the application deadline, March 1.
-Those applying for January entrance must submit the application, fee, and all supporting credentials by November 1.
+Candidates applying for entrance in September must submit the application and all supporting credentials by the application deadline, March 1.
+Those applying for January entrance must submit the application and all supporting credentials by November 1.
 (Please note Wellesley has extended this November 1 deadline to November 6, 2013.
 The Common Application system will not reflect the extended deadline, but it will accept the submission of Wellesley applications through Wednesday, November 6.
 Details below. ) There is no application fee.

 Applicants will be alerted if credentials are missing.
 It is the applicant’s responsibility to follow up on the status of missing credentials and to check with the Admission Office to see if they have been received.

-- Completion of the online transfer application and Wellesley College supplement
+- Completion of the online Common Application for transfer candidates.

 - Official SAT Reasoning or ACT scores.
 Results must be released to Wellesley College from the testing agency.
 SAT Subject Tests are not required of transfers, but may be sent as supplemental material.
 Contact the testing agency for info about dates, times, and examination centers.
 Applicants are responsible for requesting The College Board or ACT to send scores directly to Wellesley College.
 (The College Board school code for Wellesley is 3957.
 The ACT school code for Wellesley is 1926.)
 Please note: SAT or ACT scores are not required for applicants currently enrolled in community colleges.